Campus Posting Regulations

 - between a curb or sidewalk.

-Each group or individual is limited to posting two signs on the same bulletin board or kiosk at the same time.
+To ensure reasonable access for all students, students and registered student organizations are limited to posting two signs on the same outdoor bulletin board or kiosk at any given time.

-In addition to posting signs on an outdoor bulletin board, currently enrolled students also may display a sign by using a free-standing display stand or by affixing the sign to a wooden post that is capable of being inserted into a grassy area; however, administrative approval is required.
+In addition to posting signs on an outdoor bulletin board, currently enrolled students and registered student organizations also may display a sign outdoors by using (i) a free-standing display wire stand that can be inserted into a grassy area or (ii) a wooden stake that is less than 18 inches tall and less than ¼ inch thick and that is capable of being inserted into a grassy area.
+Administrative approval is required.
 Signs may not be larger than 22 inches x 28 inches and cannot be smaller than 3 inches x 5 inches.
 Students are limited to two signs per grassy area or plaza area and may not promote a commercial purpose.
-Only authorized College departments and registered student organizations may post a banner.
+Examples of approved materials are available in the Office of Student Engagement & Activities.

-Before displaying a sign, the student must submit a copy, photograph, or description of the proposed sign along with the dimensions and composition (wood, paper, metal, etc.) to an Authorized Official or designee.
+Before posting a sign, the student or registered student organization must submit a copy, photograph, or description of the proposed sign along with the dimensions and composition to an Authorized College Official or designee.
 The student must identify the proposed location for the sign.
 Student requests to post a sign shall be approved or not approved within three working days.
 A request to post may be denied for any of the following reasons:

 - the proposed use is not in a suitable location because the design or dimensions of the display will substantially interfere with pedestrian access, traffic flow, or public safety;

-- the proposed use conflicts with previously scheduled activities and events in the same area;
+- the proposed use conflicts with previously scheduled activities and events in the same area, including previously scheduled signs;

 - additional signage would exceed the capacity of the area;